Pacheco's disease: Outbreaks

-In March 1991, an outbreak had occurred in an aviary in Wyoming, despite being closed to newly introduced birds for 4 years.
-Several bird species had died in this outbreak, including 2 golden mantle rosellas, 2 red-fronted parakeets, a yellow-bellied parrot and a double-yellow headed Amazon parrot.
-These 6 birds showed few to no premonitory signs over the 2 weeks it resided in the aviary before its death.
+In March 1991, an outbreak had occurred in an aviary in Wyoming, despite being closed to newly introduced birds for four years.
+Several bird species had died in this outbreak, including two golden mantle rosellas, two red-fronted parakeets, a yellow-bellied parrot, and a double-yellow headed Amazon parrot.
+These six birds showed few to no premonitory signs over the two weeks they resided in the aviary before its death.
 Medical examinations showed an absence of gross lesions while the clinical signs confirmed Pacheco's disease as cause of death.
 This included watery, green diarrhoea as well as depression that terminated in death within a day.
-In this instance, it is suspected that the source may have come from carrier species that were already residing in the aviary, such as the conures that are considered to be the main carriers of Pacheco's disease.
+It is suspected that the black-headed caique parrots or blue-and-gold macaws in the aviary were carriers of the virus.